AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Introduction

 In this paper, we introduce AudioLog, a state-of-the-art logging system powered by LLMs for summarizing long audio sequences.
-Firstly, we propose an MTL network based on the pre-trained hierarchical token-semantic audio Transformer (HTS-AT).
-This network is fine-tuned using a joint training approach that incorporates ASC and SED, enabling temporal information modeling and producing of acoustic scenes and events.
-Subsequently, we use LLMs to summarize textual descriptions of the acoustic environment.
-Lastly, we present AudioLog as a system for logging long audio sequences by prompting LLMs with different scales of inquiry.
-Experimental results show that the HTS-AT-based MTL network outperforms the compared methods for ASC and SED.
-Further analysis regarding the generation of audio logs indicates that the proposed AudioLog can effectively summarize the acoustic contents in long audio sequences.
+Firstly, we propose a hybrid token-semantic contrastive learning framework to fine-tune the pre-trained hierarchical token-semantic audio Transformer (HTS-AT).
+Specifically, the HTS-AT is fine-tuned using an MTL approach that incorporates ASC, SED, and contractive learning of hybrid acoustic representations.
+Subsequently, the fine-tuned model is used to produce temporal information of acoustic scenes and events simultaneously.
+Finally, we leverage LLMs to summarize textual descriptions of the acoustic information for long audio sequences by prompting LLMs with different inquiries.
+Experimental results show that the AudioLog system outperforms the compared methods for ASC and SED.
+Further analysis regarding the generation of audio logs indicates that AudioLog can effectively summarize the acoustic contents for long audio sequences.